yogesh2209/EyesOnCrops/README.md

 # EyesOnCrops
-MS Thesis // Smartphone App
+Thesis Project // MS in CS at SDSU